St. Mary's Cathedral, Kuala Lumpur: Organ

-The pipe organ installed in the church is a secondhand one built in 1898 by Henry Willis, the famous English organ maker who also made the organ for St Paul's Cathedral in London and the original Grand Organ of the Royal Albert Hall.
+The pipe organ installed in the church is a secondhand unit built in 1898 by Henry Willis, the famous English organ maker who also made the organ for St Paul's Cathedral in London and the original Grand Organ of the Royal Albert Hall.
 The organ was originally purchased by Frederic Duberly, the Federal Commissioner of Lands & Mines and the Acting Resident of Pahang for his personal use in 1898 at the cost £381/12s,/8d.
 Duberly died of a heart attack on 3 April 1903, and his organ was packed up and shipped to Kuala Lumpur.
 In 1904, the organ was installed in St. Mary's and dedicated on 7 August 1904 but dismantled shortly after as the ownership of the organ had not passed to the church.
 It was only in 1915 when the church finally paid Duberly's executors the sum of $2,000 was the organ was finally installed in the north side of the church until 1926.

 In 1925 and 1926, the organ was badly damaged by two floods.
 It was repaired by an R. Myram and moved to its present position in the loft above the floor level.
 In 1927, Kuala Lumpur's sole organ builder, James A Riddell, rebuilt the organ and replaced most of the wooden pipes, the pedal board, the wind chest, and some of the keys.
 It was badly damaged again during the Second World War necessitating a complete rebuild in 1951, making the organ more Riddell than Willis by then.
 The fact that Riddell's work was reminiscent of Willis' work strongly suggests that Riddell might have been a former apprentice or journeyman of Henry Willis & Sons.

 Sunday Services

 English traditional/liturgical Sunday Services

-There are currently 4 traditional/liturgical services in English on Sundays.
-The 7am service is a said Eucharist.
-The 8:30am is a sung Eucharist, with choir.
-The 10:30am service is a said family Eucharist, with also choir.
-A crèche, Kids' church and Youth Fellowship programme run at the same time as the 10:30am service.
-The Evensong in the setting of Eucharist is at 6pm, with choir.
+There are currently 3 traditional/liturgical services in English on Sundays.
+The 7 am service is a said Eucharist.
+The 9 am is a sung Eucharist, with choir.
+The 11 am service is a said family Eucharist, with also choir.
+A crèche and Kids' church programme run at the same time as the 11 am service.
 These services are all held at the Main Cathedral building and are aided by a pipe organ.
-Gospel-centred expository preaching is the norm in these services.
-The services vary in tradition, ranging from the 8:30am high church style service to the more simple 7am service, however none of the services are Anglo-catholic in theology or ritual.
+Reformed expository preaching is the norm in these services.
+The services vary in tradition, ranging from the 9 am high church style service to the more simple 7 am service, however none of the services are Anglo-Catholic in theology or ritual.